flowground/amazonaws-com-athena-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetNamedQuery
-### Returns information about a single query.
-Requires that you have access to the workgroup in which the query was saved.
+> Returns information about a single query.
+Requires that you have access to the workgroup in which the query was saved.<br/>

 #### Input Parameters
 * `Action` - _required_